bsedin/redispatcher/README.md

 This gem provides delivery of objects from database to any structure with power of callbacks.

-Supporting ORM is ActiveRecord and Sequel (through [sequel-rails](https://github.com/TalentBox/sequel-rails) gem)
+Supporting ORM are ActiveRecord and Sequel (through [sequel-rails](https://github.com/TalentBox/sequel-rails) gem)

 ## Installation